kspiliopoulos/NENN_Shallow/README.md

 # Short exposition--Achieving good accuracy with less need for fine tuning.

-Cosnider for example the one layer neural network
+Cosnider for example the one layer neural network (conclusions are the same for DNNs; see the CNN example below)

 $$
 \begin{align}